Picture of a house in the countryside with solar panels and Aira Heat Pump

 To understand the impact, it helps to look at a real-world scenario.

-Let’s take a modern three-bedroom semi-detached home in the UK.
+Let’s take a modern home in the UK.
 Before any upgrades, the home uses around:

-That means relying entirely on energy suppliers, and being exposed to rising energy prices.
+That means relying heavily on energy suppliers and being exposed to rising energy prices.

 Over time, the difference in cost is significant.

-Across a 20-year period, a home using a gas boiler could spend over £36,000 on energy.
-The same home powered by a heat pump, solar and battery system could spend closer to £3,600.
+Across a 20-year period, a home using a gas boiler could spend around £71,000 on energy bills.
+The same home powered by an Aira Heat Pump, solar panels, battery storage and a smart tariff could spend around £33,000.

-And because the system can generate more electricity than it uses, there’s also the potential to earn from exporting energy – up to £9,800 – adding further value over time.
+And because the system can generate more electricity than it uses, there’s also the potential to earn from exporting energy back to the grid.
+Over 20 years, those export earnings could exceed £20,000.

 How solar, battery and a heat pump work together